gnosisguild/zodiac-mod-starter-kit/README.md

 ### Deployment using a mastercopy and minimal proxys

-For deployment modules that are going to be used for multiple avatars it can make sence to use our mastercopy/proxy pattern.
+For deployment modules that are going to be used for multiple avatars it can make sense to use our mastercopy/proxy pattern.
 Supported chains for this option is currently: 1, 4, 100, 137, 31337 and 8001.
 To add support to other chains see: https://github.com/gnosis/zodiac/tree/master/src/factory#deployments.

 Change the `paths.deplyment` variable from `"deploy/raw"` to `"deploy/mastercopy-proxy"`.
 Then run the deployment command.